Static variable: History

 This definition is subtly different from a static variable: it only specifies behavior, and hence lifetime, not storage: an own variable can be allocated when a function is first called, for instance, rather than at program load time.

-The use of the word static to refer to these variables dates at least to BCPL (1966), and has been popularized by the C programming language, which was heavily influenced by BCPL.
+The use of the word static to refer to these variables dates at least to BCPL (1966), and has been popularized by the C language, which was heavily influenced by BCPL.
 The BCPL definition reads: